palmoanalua/palmoanalua.github.io/basketball.md

 Registration
 ------------
 This year there will only be online registration.
-**Online Registration is from 10/19/2018 through 11/2/2018**
+**Online Registration is from 11/04/2019 through 11/22/2019**

-* If your child is selected, payment must be made by check or money order made payable to MAC for $65.
-Payment must be made by November 17, 2018 or your child will be taken off the list.
+* If your child is selected, payment must be made by check or money order made payable to MAC for $30.
+Payment must be made by December 1, 2019 or your child will be taken off the list.
 * You may be required to show proof of birth date
 * You may be required to show proof of residency or geographic exception
 * *ABSOLUTELY NO LATE REGISTRATIONS*{: .badge .badge-danger .badge-text-larger}
 * *RETURNS ON UNIFORMS WILL NOT BE ACCEPTED*{: .badge .badge-danger .badge-text-larger}

-## ** Registration for the 2018-2019 season is closed **
+## ** Registration opens Monday, November 4, 2019 **
-{: .alert .alert-danger .rounded}
+{: .alert .alert-info .rounded}

 ------------
 After you register, the program coordinator will contact you via email  with instructions to remit your payment.
 Please make your payment prior to the deadline or acceptance into the league will be terminated.